DataJediAcademy/fintech_credit_risk_modelling/README.md

 - Using Postman to develop the API documentation
 - Test your APIs using Postman.
 - Deploy your API  on a cloud server of your choice using Docker.
-- Investigate how to leverages existing  MLOps solutions to manage your models - Azure Machine Learning Service, [MLFlow](https://mlflow.org/)
+- Investigate how to leverages existing  MLOps solutions to manage your models - [Azure Machine Learning services](https://azure.microsoft.com/en-us/services/, [MLFlow](https://mlflow.org/)

 ### Additional Deliverables (compulsory for Data/ML engineers but optional for data scientists)
 - API that predicts potential loan defaulter and assign risk level